 As you might know that a baby’s health is directly related to the health of mother’s therefore well balanced diet and proper nutrition is very important during the times of pregnancy for better health of the baby as well as the mother.
 You can experience indigestion, constipation, nausea and several other problems during certain times of pregnancy which can be offset by employing a change in eating patterns or having the right amount of natural foods.
 However, there are certain foods that you can definitely avoid for your betterment of your health as well as your baby’s.
 Here’s a short yet descriptive list of five of those foods which you must avoid during your pregnancy period:

-- Avoid big fishes: Avoid longer living big fish in your food which include shark, swordfish, King Mackerel and filefish etc. as they contain greater levels of Methyl Mercury which can prove to be harmful for the underdeveloped immature system of the unborn during pregnancy.
-On the contrary, small fishes such as sardines, albacore tuna and sardines provide high quality healthy fats & protein which are quite good for the mental development of the unborn.
+- Avoid Big Fishes: Avoid longer living big fish in your food which include shark, swordfish, King Mackerel and filefish etc. as they contain greater levels of Methyl Mercury which can prove to be harmful for the underdeveloped immature system of the unborn during pregnancy.
+On the contrary, small fishes such as sardines, albacore tuna and sardines provide high quality healthy fats & protein

 - Avoid liver: Vitamin A is not recommended in times of pregnancy and liver contains that in abundance.
 Studies have shown that having high levels of vitamin A during pregnancy can cause some complications in the child therefore it is better to stay away from liver to avoid complications.